Step 5 - Award and Project Management

 Repeated violations of these policies will result in the revocation of procurement card privileges.

-The Office of Research and the Office of Finance and Accounting are responsible for establishing and maintaining accountability for equipment acquired under grants, contracts, and subcontracts for sponsored programs in accordance with sponsoring agency directives and University policy.
+The Office of Research and the Office of Fiscal Services are responsible for establishing and maintaining accountability for equipment acquired under grants, contracts, and subcontracts for sponsored programs in accordance with sponsoring agency directives and University policy.
 The acquisition cost threshold for what is considered non-expendable equipment may vary among sponsors.
-Most federal sponsors use the definition contained in OMB Circular A-21, i.e., an acquisition cost of $5,000 or more per unit or the institution’s definition, whichever is lower.
+Most federal sponsors use the definition contained in OMB, 2 CFR, i.e., an acquisition cost of $5,000 or more per unit or the institution’s definition, whichever is lower.
 The threshold amount at Kennesaw State University is $5,000.
 If your project includes funds for equipment, please contact your grants manager for assistance in obtaining quotations (bids) from vendors and placing orders.
-Office of Procurement and Contracting oversees KSU’s purchasing policies.
+Office of Procurement oversees KSU’s purchasing policies.
 Questions about these policies or equipment purchased on a federally sponsored award should be directed to the Office of Research.

 - Receiving Requirements – The Principal Investigator is responsible for assuring that equipment received is as ordered and in good condition.
 Any discrepancies or damage should be immediately reported to the Procurement Department.